jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/templates/generateScript.md

 If you want to render several pages using the same template, specify a generate script at the end of your template.

-A generator script is written in javascript as a promise that you must resolve or reject
+A generator script can be synchronous or asyncronous.
+It will be passed a collection of parameters and must return a collection of parameters:

-Your script has access to the following:
+Your script must be written

 ## Inputs

 ### require

-Allows you to import node.js compatible npm modules that you have added to your project.
-Use at your own risk.
+Allows you to import node.js compatible npm modules that you have added to your project. **Use at your own risk.**

-### resolve

-Call this function when your script is complete.
-See below for data you can pass when your script resolves.

-### reject

-Call to cancel page generation, usually with a failure message to help you debug when something goes wrong.
-The error will be logged.

-### generate
+### generatePages

-Call the generate function one ore more times as your page data becomes ready to render.
+A function that you call one ore more times as your page data becomes ready to render.
 See [page generation requests](#pageGenerationRequests) for details.
 You can generate with an array of page requests or for a single page, one at a time.
 If you're rendering thousands of pages, it might be better to do it in chunks so that you don't use too much RAM, but you can also call this with all your pages at once.

 ### inputs

 - **triggeredBy**: If the script is being called because an individual data file changed, this will be set to the path of the file so that you can proceed to render only that file.
 - **frontMatter**: Allows you access to the template's front matter data.
-- **global**: If you create data in your [pre generate script](/templates/preGenerate/) it will be accessible here.
+- **global**: This is a key-value javascript object.
+Any key values you specify will be merged or overwritten into a global object which the postGenerate template will have access to.
+Generally speaking, your preGenerate template will write to global, possibly your pages, and your postGenerate template will use it.
+Your pages should not read from the global object since the order of page generation is undetermined.

 ### getDataFileNames